SOUTH CANAL

 Evacuations and Sheltering:

-Evacuation Shelters and Information: Because there are no evacuations, no emergency shelters have been opened, and the estimated number of displaced people is currently zero.
+Evacuation Shelters and Information: Because there are no evacuations, no emergency shelters have been opened.

 Road and Infrastructure Closures: